Wandalen/wTools/module/move/unilang/spec.md

 *   **FR-ARG-4 (Alias Binding):** The framework **must** correctly bind named arguments specified via an alias to the correct `ArgumentDefinition`.
 *   **FR-ARG-5 (Default Values):** If an optional argument with a default value is not provided, the framework **must** use the default value during semantic analysis.
 *   **FR-ARG-6 (Validation Rule Enforcement):** The `Semantic Analyzer` **must** enforce all `ValidationRule`s (`Min`, `Max`, `MinLength`, `MaxLength`, `Pattern`, `MinItems`) defined for an argument.
 If a rule is violated, a `UNILANG_VALIDATION_RULE_FAILED` error **must** be returned.
+*   **FR-ARG-7 (Automatic Multiple Parameter Collection):** When the same parameter name appears multiple times in a command invocation (e.g., `command::"value1" command::"value2" command::"value3"`), the `Semantic Analyzer` **must** automatically collect all values into a `Value::List`, regardless of the argument definition's `multiple` attribute.
+This ensures that no parameter values are lost due to semantic processing limitations.
+Single parameters **must** remain as single values to maintain backward compatibility.

 #### 4.3.
 Command Execution Pipeline
 *   **FR-PIPE-1 (Pipeline Orchestration):** The `Pipeline` API **must** correctly orchestrate the full sequence: Parsing -> Semantic Analysis -> Interpretation.